 Leather dress shoes are known to improve in appearance over time.
-The only thing which typically gets damaged after years of use is the sole.
+The only thing which typically gets damaged after years of use is the shoe sole.
 Fortunately, leather-soled dress shoes can be easily resoled at a very low cost by any reputable cobbler.
 Besides, the stacked leather heel can also typically be replaced separately, should it become necessary.

 A Customized Fit

-Leather has a break-in time during which it will adapt to the unique contours of your feet.
+Leather has an initial break-in time during which it will adapt to the unique contours of your feet.
 While this can take several weeks, once your leather soles are broken in, they’ll give a customized fit which grants you superior traction on sheer, smooth surfaces and even on wet areas.
 The more often you wear your dress shoes, the more they adapt to the form of your foot.
 Nothing is more comfortable than leather soles once they’ve been broken in.

 Leather Shoes ‘Click’

 Many wearers report that they vastly prefer the sound of a leather sole clicking on the ground beneath them over the sound of rubber squeaking and screeching.
 Shoes with leather soles feel better to wear as well, thanks to the leather taking an impression of your foot.
 Many entertainers, especially dancers, attest to the fact that their sport is only possible in leather shoes.
 Your feet still “feel” the floor, while the sound of contact itself is pleasing.

 Leather Soles Can Be Coated with Rubber